 Kusafiri Coffee Shop and Bakery is located in Harambe and serves Joffrey’s coffee and a few different snacks and pastries.
 You can preview their menu here on Disney’s site if desired.

-This location is a walk-up window and is located right across from the walkway from Mombasa Marketplace.
+This location has a walk-up window and is right across from the walkway from Mombasa Marketplace.

 In the meantime, you can preview the menu here if you like.
 The main offerings are popcorn and seasoned nuts.

 Typically, you can expect to get average theme park pizza at a restaurant like Pizzafari.

 Pizzafari has once again opened to regular guests.